zdravkov/kendo-docs/api/web/grid.md

 ##### row `jQuery`

-A jQuery object which represents the table row.
+The jQuery object which represents the table row.

 #### Example - switch the first row in edit mode